Police pursuit ends with crash in Trempealeau County

-Two 19-year-olds were medically transported after what the Trempealeau County Sheriff's Office described as a "vehicle pursuit" that began in Buffalo County Sept.
-6 shortly after midnight.
+Two 19-year-olds were medically transported after what the Trempealeau County Sheriff's Office described as a "vehicle pursuit" that began in Buffalo County on Tuesday, Sept.
+6, shortly after midnight.

 Dakota Tuma of Arcadia and Kammi Kannenberg of Whitehall were both transported to a local hospital after a vehicle operated by Tuma crashed on Hwy.
 A in the town of Arcadia.
 The pursuit was initiated in Buffalo County by the Buffalo County Sheriff's Office.
 No Trempealeau County units were involved in the pursuit.